-We’re really excited to share the launch of our integrated algorithmic mastering tool, which empowers everyone to create perfectly polished, radio-ready tracks—fast, simply and most importantly—for FREE.
+We’re really excited to share the launch of our algorithmic online audio mastering tool which empowers everyone to create perfectly polished, radio-ready tracks.
+Fast, simple and most importantly – for FREE.

 To musicians, mastering is an important step in the creative process that brings an audio mix to distribution-quality.
 When a song is played on a radio or streaming service, the sonic elements of the track have usually been finely balanced to ensure that everything is sounding its best.